 Together, these sets of experiments are providing important information about intracellular signaling processes in plants and in all eukaryotes.

-Students involved in this project will learn be required to take a chemical safety training course (1.5 hours), an online ethics course (1 hour) and an online animal use in experiments training course (1 hour).
-They will also be expected to attend lab meeting and participate in rotating lab jobs such as fish feeding and basic lab cleaning.
+Students involved in this project will learn be required to take a Lab safety training course (1.5 hours).
+They will also be expected to attend lab meeting and participate in rotating lab jobs.

 Contact for further information:

 Office: NSB E-108 Phone: (718) 997-3414 Laboratory: NSB E-137 Lab phone: (718) 997-3567